-For elderly patients in an ICU, risk of delirium (ICU psychosis) is particularly high.
-Nonconvulsive status epilepticus is being increasingly recognized as a cause of altered mental status in ICU patients.
+For older patients in an ICU, risk of delirium (ICU psychosis) is particularly high.
+Nonconvulsive status epilepticus A seizure is an abnormal, unregulated electrical discharge that occurs within the brain’s cortical gray matter and transiently interrupts normal brain function.
+A seizure typically causes altered... read more is being increasingly recognized as a cause of altered mental status in ICU patients.

 Mechanisms are not fully understood but may involve

 Stress of any kind upregulates sympathetic tone and downregulates parasympathetic tone, impairing cholinergic function and thus contributing to delirium.
-The elderly are particularly vulnerable to reduced cholinergic transmission, increasing their risk of delirium.
+Older people are particularly vulnerable to reduced cholinergic transmission, increasing their risk of delirium.